vicmoon/vicmoon/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on : a capstone project that is centered around habits tracking, habit formation <br>
+🔭 I’m currently working on : a project that is centered around habits tracking, habit formation and different smaller projects in ServiceNow <br>
-🌱 I’m currently learning : Python 🐍 <br>
-📫 How to reach me: Check my portfolio:
+🌱 I’m currently learning : Python 🐍, ServiceNow, Backend <br> 📫 How to reach me: Check my portfolio:
 <a href="https://victoriamunteanuportfolio.net/contact">Portfolio</a>
 or my contact card: